awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-cloudtrail-logs.md

 All Elastic Load Balancing actions for Network Load Balancers are logged by CloudTrail and are documented in the [Elastic Load Balancing API Reference version 2015\-12\-01](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/)\.
 For example, calls to the `CreateLoadBalancer` and `DeleteLoadBalancer` actions generate entries in the CloudTrail log files\.

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
-+ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with root or user credentials\.
 + Whether the request was made with temporary security credentials for a role or federated user\.
 + Whether the request was made by another AWS service\.